A Walk Through Gambling, Insurance, Investments and Probabilities, or Why Investing Isn't Gambling, Although It Can Be

 Introduction

-Perhaps I should rephrase the question to "Isn't investing...", as this other form is heard more often.
-The point is not to discuss semantics, but to address a doubt that many people have when they are presented with the possibility of investing in the financial markets: Wouldn't I be risking my savings as foolishly as if I gambled with them in a casino or at a poker table?.
-I guess I won't be throwing away much suspense if I advance you that my answer is no, but it is the reasoning behind that answer that I consider worth sharing.
+Today I would like to share some views regarding a question that many new or to-be investors make: Is investing the same as gambling?
+The point is not to discuss semantics, but to address a doubt that many people have when they are presented with the possibility of investing in the financial markets: Wouldn't I be risking my savings as foolishly as if I gambled with them in a casino or at a poker table?
+I guess I won't be throwing away much suspense if I advance you that my answer is no, but it is the reasoning behind that answer that I consider worth sharing, and the concepts that will be applied to the argument, which have an important role in investing.
 For suspense, it remains to be seen how I will introduce insurance into this picture.

 Gambling & Probabilities